Paranormal Activity 4

-Paranormal Activity 4 is a 2012 American found footage supernatural horror film, directed by Ariel Schulman and Henry Joost and written by Christopher Landon from a story by Chad Feehan.
-The film features Katie Featherston, who starred in the first film, and had cameos in the other two.
-The film was released in theaters and IMAX on October 17, 2012, in the United Kingdom and was released on October 19, 2012, in the United States, by Paramount Pictures.
-It is the fourth installment in the Paranormal Activity series, and a sequel to Paranormal Activity 2, set several years later.
+Paranormal Activity 4 is a 2012 American found footage supernatural horror film directed by Henry Joost and Ariel Schulman and written by Christopher Landon, from a story by Chad Feehan.
+It is the fourth installment in the Paranormal Activity series, and a sequel to Paranormal Activity 2.
+The film features Katie Featherston, who starred in the first film.
+It was released by Paramount Pictures in theaters and IMAX on October 17, 2012, in the United Kingdom and on October 19, 2012, in the United States.